Emergency medical services in Australia

-Emergency medical services in Australia are provided by state ambulance services, which are a division of each state or territorial government, and by St John Ambulance in both Western Australia and the Northern Territory.
+Pre-hospital emergency services in Australia are provided by government ambulance services or contracted by government health departments.
+With the exception of Western Australia and the Northern Territory, ambulance services are provided by a state or territory government agency.
+In Western Australia and the Northern Territory, health and well-being charity St John Ambulance is contracted by government to provide ambulance services.

-Organisation
+Organisations

+Ambulance services in Australia are largely considered part of the Australian public health system, but are not typically provided for free like public hospital services.
+In most states and territories, ambulance service providers are funded by charging for services or through membership fees.
+Residents of Queensland and Tasmania are eligible for free ambulance services nation-wide, with these states funding care through a separate emergency services levy or consolidated government funds.
+In Western Australia and Northern Territory, the state/territory health department contracts out ambulance service to the local St John charity.

+Capabilities

-Land ambulance
+Road ambulance

-Ambulance service within Australia can be divided into two basic groups; the statutory services and also volunteer groups.
+Ambulance service within Australia can be divided into two basic groups: the statutory services and volunteer groups.
 In all Australian states, with the exception of Western Australia, and in the Northern Territory, statutory ambulance services are provided by the state/territorial government, as a single-entity, third-service model, government department.
 In Western Australia, and in the Northern Territory, all statutory ambulance service is provided by St John Ambulance Australia, under contract to the state/territorial government.
 In all other states and territories, the activities of St John Ambulance are all limited to first aid training and special events support, with the occasional disaster response.
 In all states with the exception of Queensland and Tasmania, users who are not on welfare benefits are billed directly for their usage of an ambulance.
 In addition, while not strictly ambulance services, some jurisdictions also have private companies offering medical transportation services on a fee-for-service basis.
 Ambulance services in Australia operate on the Anglo-American (as opposed to the Franco-German) EMS service delivery model.